vfbraga/RRL_lcvtemplate_griz_LSST/README.md

 The mpfit module is included in astrolibpy which is a free third-party package (https://github.com/segasai/astrolibpy), but cannot be installed with pip3.

-The work is based on the ApJ paper [TBD]
+The work is based on the A&A paper [TBD]

 ## Installation